samsquire/ideas2/README.md

      query: select * from collection where id = label.id
 ```

 Use of the syntax `label-click` to register an onclick event.
-Then provide a snapshot of where new data comes from.
+Then provide the instructions on what the new state is.
 The GUI as a whole updates as a new snapshot is retrieved.

 Raise new query